mawosoft/WindowsSearchManager/docs/help/Remove-SearchRoot.md

 ## SYNOPSIS

-Deletes the specified search roots from a search catalog.
+Removes the specified search roots from a search catalog.

 ## SYNTAX